-3 Ways to Use Digital Tools for Senior Living Facilities Right Now
+3 Ways to Use Digital Tools for Senior Care Communities Right Now

-Senior living facilities have changed dramatically and permanently.
+Senior care communities have changed dramatically and permanently.
 The fundamental need to find assisted living for loved ones is as strong as ever: 10,000 Baby Boomers will reach retirement age daily between now and 2030, according to RetirementLiving.com.
-But the COVID-19 pandemic has changed how we learn about senior living facilities and how we perceive them.
+But the COVID-19 pandemic has changed how we learn about senior care facilities and how we perceive them.

 In this post, I share three fundamental ways the experience is different as we adjust to life during the pandemic — and what your facility can do to change along with the times.

-1 Hold Virtual Tours of Senior Living Facilities
+1 Hold Virtual Tours of Senior Care Communities

-Before the pandemic hit, senior living facilities could entice prospective residents to come see what a fabulous place they have.
-Onsite visits gave prospective residents and their adult children a first-hand taste of the facility’s ambience, including amenities, the pool, gym, onsite activities and more.
+Before the pandemic hit, senior care facilities could entice prospective residents to come see what a fabulous place they have.
+Onsite visits gave prospective residents and their adult children a first-hand taste of the facility’s ambiance, including amenities, the pool, gym, onsite activities and more.
 But now that residential properties need to drastically limit onsite visitors, in-person tours are not happening.

 Baby Boomers, like younger generations, have largely embraced digital, with 68% owning a smartphone and 60% using social media, especially Facebook.
 Additionally, the decision regarding senior care often includes adult children of seniors, who are even more active online.
 Virtual tours — either via video or photographs — are an effective tactic for digital storytelling, especially as brands limit the number of non-residents onsite.

 Related: Effective Online Reputation Management for Senior Care Communities